1. You can wash your contact lenses in water

 Today’s contact lenses have been specifically designed to remain stable on the eye, so it’s extremely uncommon for a contact lens to fall out of your eye on its own accord.

 There are some scenarios where contact lenses can fall out of your eyes such as when engaging in extreme vigorous activity; however, in this case, rigid gas permeable lenses are more likely to fall out of your eye as they are smaller than soft contact lenses.
+Sometimes soft lenses can fall out if they are too dry or not fitted properly.

 4. Contact lenses can get permanently stuck to your eye